Paredes (hamstring) expected to be 'out for a while' in latest test of Astros' depth

-Paredes said he will head to Houston on Sunday to undergo an MRI on his right hamstring, which he injured after hitting a single off the left-field wall in a 7-6 loss to the Mariners in 11 innings at T-Mobile Park.
-He was removed from the game and walked gingerly off the field with a trainer and manager Joe Espada, who said after the game that the injury “doesn’t look very good.”
+Paredes was placed on the 10-day injured list Sunday and headed to Houston to undergo an MRI on his right hamstring, which he injured after hitting a single off the left-field wall in a 7-6 loss to the Mariners in 11 innings at T-Mobile Park.
+He was removed from the game and walked gingerly off the field with a trainer and Espada, who said after the game that the injury “doesn’t look very good.”

 Paredes, who was added to the American League All-Star team to replace Cleveland’s José Ramírez but skipped the game to deal with “family matters,” missed only three games in June after straining his left hamstring, but he said the hamstring injury suffered Saturday feels worse.

-“I’m a little worried,” Paredes said.
-“I just feel like it pulled as I started running and I couldn’t run anymore.”
+“I just feel like it pulled as I started running and I couldn’t run anymore,” Paredes said.

-The Astros currently have 15 players on the injured list, including Alvarez, who’s been out since May 2 with a broken hand; Peña, who’s been out since June 27 with a broken rib; and Meyers, who’s been out since July 9 with a right calf strain.
+With Paredes sidelined and pitcher Lance McCullers Jr. landing on the injured list Tuesday with a blister, the Astros have 17 players on the IL, including Alvarez, who’s been out since May 2 with a broken hand; Peña, who’s been out since June 27 with a broken rib; and Meyers, who’s been out since July 9 with a right calf strain.

 Paredes had started 16 consecutive games in the leadoff spot since Peña was injured.
-He was hitting .306 (19-for-62) since moving to the leadoff spot June 28, so Espada may have to move Jose Altuve back to the leadoff spot.
+He was hitting .306 (19-for-62) since moving to the leadoff spot June 28.

 “We have to turn the page, which we do really well,” Espada said.
 “We have to flush that one out and get ready for tomorrow.”